microsoft/hat/README.md

 Some of the information above is typically provided in unstructured human-readable documentation, provided in h-file comments, in a `README.txt` file, in a `man` manual page, or in a web page that describes the library.
 Some of the information may be implied by the library name or the function name (e.g., imagine that the function is named "singleCoreNormalize") or by common sense (e.g., if a GPU is not mentioned anywhere, the function probably doesn't use one).
 Some of these questions may simply remain unanswered.
 Moreover, none of this information is exposed to downstream programming tools.
 For example, imagine a downstream tool that executes each function in a library and measures its running time - how would it provide the function with reasonable arguments?

-The HAT format attempts to replace this opacity with transparency, by annotating each declared function with descriptive metadata.
+The HAT library format attempts to replace this opacity with transparency, by annotating each declared function with descriptive metadata in TOML.

 # The HAT trick

 A `.hat` file is simultaneously a valid h-file and a valid TOML file.
-It tricks the C/C++ parser into only seeing the valid C/C++ parts of the file, while maintaining the structure of a valid TOML file.
+It tricks the C parser into only seeing the valid C parts of the file, while maintaining the structure of a valid TOML file.
 This is accomplished with the following file sneaky structure:
 ```
 #ifdef TOML